Edifier R1280T review: These attractive speakers deliver solid performance

 Price When Reviewed

-For basic audio, cheap isn't always bad—a pair of $25 computer speakers can provide decent playback.
-Take the Creative Pebble, our current top pick for budget speakers, which comes in at $20 and can stand toe to toe with some models twice its cost.
+For basic audio, cheap isn't always bad—a pair of $25 - $40 computer speakers can provide decent playback.
+Take the Creative Pebble, our current top pick for budget speakers, which comes in at US$20 / AU$39.95 and can stand toe to toe with some models twice its cost.

 But cheap speakers have physical limitations.
 You generally can't create the same sound as more expensive alternatives with less expensive materials and a smaller footprint.
 As you go up in price and size, you should expect a richer audio experience.
 And the Edifier R1280T, which sits at the high end of the budget price spectrum at $100, largely delivers that.